chef/monitoring-integration-automate/prometheus/Prometheus-agent-installation-configuration.md

 Refer to the [Prometheus exporter OpenSearch Plugin](https://github.com/aiven/prometheus-exporter-plugin-for-opensearch/releases).

 ** Disclaimer **
-  The plugin is not supported by prometheus community, However it is supported by Opensearch community.
+  The plugin is not supported by prometheus community.
+However, it is supported by Opensearch community.
 Please refer to the plugin document for any future changes.

   The following steps provides guidance to install and configure opensearch plugin for chef managed opensearch environment only.